navi-singh/leetview/Resources/cheatsheets.md

 *   Heap
 *   A combination of any of the above

-If you have an O(n)O(n)O(n) algorithm, the constant factor can be reasonably large (around 40).
+If you have an O(n) algorithm, the constant factor can be reasonably large (around 40).
 One common theme for string problems involves looping over the characters of the alphabet at each iteration resulting in a time complexity of O(26n)O(26n)O(26n).

 * * *

 **100,000 < n < 1,000,000**

-n<\=106n <= 10^6n<\=106 is a rare constraint, and will likely require a time complexity of O(n)O(n)O(n).
-In this range, O(n⋅log⁡n)O(n \\cdot \\log{}n)O(n⋅logn) is usually safe as long as it has a small constant factor.
+n<\=106n <= 10^6n<\=106 is a rare constraint, and will likely require a time complexity of O(n).
+In this range, O(n⋅log⁡n) is usually safe as long as it has a small constant factor.
 You will very likely need to incorporate a hash map in some way.

 * * *

 **1,000,000 < n**

-With huge inputs, typically in the range of 10910^9109 or more, the most common acceptable time complexity will be logarithmic O(log⁡n)O(\\log{}n)O(logn) or constant O(1)O(1)O(1).
+With huge inputs, typically in the range of 10910^9109 or more, the most common acceptable time complexity will be logarithmic O(log⁡n) or constant O(1).
 In these problems, you must either significantly reduce your search space at each iteration (usually binary search) or use clever tricks to find information in constant time (like with math or a clever use of hash maps).

-> Other time complexities are possible like O(n)O(\\sqrt{n})O(n​), but this is very rare and will usually only be seen in very advanced problems.
+> Other time complexities are possible like O(\\sqrt{n}), but this is very rare and will usually only be seen in very advanced problems.

 * * *

 ### Sorting algorithms

 All major programming languages have a built-in method for sorting.
-It is usually correct to assume and say sorting costs O(n⋅log⁡n)O(n \\cdot \\log{}n)O(n⋅logn), where nnn is the number of elements being sorted.
+It is usually correct to assume and say sorting costs O(n⋅log⁡n), where nnn is the number of elements being sorted.
 For completeness, here is a chart that lists many common sorting algorithms and their completeness.
 The algorithm implemented by a programming language varies; for example, Python uses Timsort but in C++, the specific algorithm is not mandated and varies.

 ![sorting algorithm complexities](assets/sorting.png)